 Inform and educate

 - Reviews – Quick look around a new product, design showroom, hotel room, or restaurant

 - Design hacks – Teach some how to tips and tricks

 - In the studio – a quick look behind the scenes

 Inspiration and aspiration

-The quick fire content format lends itself to quirky little moments which are oddly satisfying to watch.
-Here’s some ideas to try.
+- The quick fire content format lends itself to quirky little moments which are oddly satisfying to watch.
+Here are some ideas to try.

 - Strangely satisfying – Stirring paint, painting walls, wallpaper hanging, using power tools, stencils